-The seal colonies of the Norfolk Coast are reportedly very healthy in numbers and growing each year.
+The grey seal colonies of Horsey Gap on the Norfolk Coast are reportedly very healthy in numbers and growing each year.
 Great news!
 So we popped along for a little visit.
 Here’s how you can visit and what you should expect if you’re taking the kids.

 Car Park 1 is about a mile from the seal pups and it’s as close as you can get the car to the beach.
 Parking is £1 per hour and the company does fine non-payers!